bitwizeshift/bitwizeshift.github.io/content/posts/2021-02-24/creating-a-fast-and-efficient-delegate-type.md

 ```

 Now we have something that models the stub function, so we just need a
-way to actually _make_ the delegate.
+way to actually *bind* this to the delegate.
 Lets do this with a simple `bind`
 function:

 ```cpp